The title of this episode is Push-Back

 John Stuart Mill suggested this guideline, “The liberty of each, limited by the like liberty of all.”
-Liberty meant the right to your opinions, the freedom to express & act upon them, but not to the degree that in doing so, you impinge other’s ability to do so with theirs.
-Politically & civilly, this was best made possible by a constitutional government that guaranteed universal civil liberty, including the freedom to worship according to one’s choice.
-The Popes didn’t like that.
+Liberty meant the right to your opinions, the freedom to express and act upon them, but not to the degree that in doing so, you impinge others’ ability to do so with theirs.
+Politically and civilly, this was best made possible by a constitutional government that guaranteed universal civil liberty, including the freedom to worship according to one’s choice.

 This early form of Liberalism wanted to address historic evils that have plagued humanity.
 But it refused to allow the Catholic Church a role in that work as it related to morality and public life.
-Liberals said politics ought to be independent from Christian ethics.
+Liberals said politics ought to be independent of Christian ethics.
 Catholics had rights as private citizens, but their Faith wasn’t welcome in the public arena.
 This is part of the creeping secularism we talked about in the last episode.

-But the city of Rome was protected by a French garrison.
+But the City of Rome was protected by a French garrison.
 When the Franco-Prussian War forced the withdrawal of French troops, Italian nationalists invaded.
 After a short engagement in September of 1870, Rome surrendered.
 After lasting for a millennium, the Papal States were no more.

 It came about thus . . .

-By the mid-19th C this thinking attracted a many Catholics.
+By the mid-19th C, this thinking attracted many Catholics.
 Popes encouraged it in every possible way.
 One publication said when the pope meditated, God was thinking in him.
 Hymns appeared that were addressed, not to God, but to Pius IX.
 Some even spoke of the Pope as the vice-God of humanity.

 It was a hunker down and rally round an infallible pope mentality that aimed to enter a kind of spiritual hibernation, only emerging when Modernity had impaled itself on its own deadly horns and bled to death.